 Stephanie Newman, Ph.D., FABP, is a psychoanalyst and psychologist in private practice, a nonfiction author, a novelist, and a public speaker.

 She earned her Ph.D. in clinical psychology from Columbia University and a post-doctoral certificate in psychoanalysis from PANY (formerly NYU Institute).
 A board certified analyst, she has practiced in New York City for more than 25 years, treating adults and adolescents struggling with anxiety, depression, and workplace concerns and consulting with families on issues relating to parenting and divorce.
-She is also a Visiting Scholar/Clinical Supervisor at Columbia University, where she teaches doctoral candidates.
+She is also an Adjunct Assistant Professor of Clinical Psychology at Columbia University, where she teaches doctoral candidates.
 She has been recognized by her peers for her clinical portraits and case writing.

 As a nonfiction author, Dr. Newman writes frequent articles on subjects such as parenting, bullying, teens and technology, identity, social media, and pop culture.
 Her work has appeared in the Washington Post, on the Wall Street Journal’s website, and on NBC.com, among other outlets.
 Her articles for the website of Psychology Today have been viewed and shared close to 1 million times, on subjects such as Why Teen Girls Dress Exactly Like Their Friends and Strategies to End Cyberbullying.
 She contributed to MONEY TALKS (Routledge), a collection of essays on the psychology of financial matters in private practice, as both a writer and co-editor, and wrote a chapter on the psychology of money for an upcoming guidebook, Thriving in Grad School (Rowman and Littlefield).
 She also recently published “Secrets on Both Sides of the Couch” (Journal of Clinical Psychology), a look at therapist lies, deceptions, and omissions in treatment.